 “Bairro Criativo” launched in Porto, Portugal on 24 May, the latest of my City As Platform projects which approach the urban landscape as a creative platform.
-I’m pleased to say that Porto has responded in style.

 We hear so much about ‘The Creative City’, but when do we get to see it?